dequelabs/axe-devtools-html-api-examples/Python/python_selenium/README.md

 ## Test Results

-The tests generate results in the **_a11y-results_** directory if you have placed the respective [Binary reporter](https://docs.deque.com/devtools-html/4.0.0/en/downloads#binary-reporter) for your operating system.
+The tests generate results in the **_a11y-results_** directory if you have installed the [Binary reporter](https://docs.deque.com/devtools-html/4.0.0/en/downloads#binary-reporter).
 Otherwise, they generate only JSON results.

 The **`executive-report.html`** file is an executive summary report aggregating results from all scans into one page.